beggers-zzz/coelacanth/README.md

 Building
 --------

-To build coelacanth, just get the code and type `make`.
+To build coelacanth, first get the code and run `./setup.sh`.

+Then, simply `make`.
 This builds the executable and the test suite (neither one is complete yet).

 Alternatively, type `make coelacanth` to build just the executable, or `make test` to build just the tests.